Programer6/Laser-Engraving-Machine/JOURNAL.md

 <img width="943" alt="Screenshot 2025-05-30 at 8 59 40 PM" src="https://github.com/user-attachments/assets/c37eab13-675c-4d67-b6bc-135fe4859ab3" />

-So for the toolhead: I am planningfor the laser engraver I am using the module made by MELKANO as it really well desinged with no need for modification while I custom designed my pencil plotter using a mecahnism in which the pen is mounted inside a pen holder tube or carriage.
+#So for the toolhead:

+For the laser engraver I am using the module made by MELKANO as it really well desinged with no need for modification while I custom designed my pencil plotter using a mecahnism in which the pen is mounted inside a pen holder tube or carriage.
 The pen can move up and down freely inside this tube with a spring is placed above which pushes the pen downward so that when the pen is lowered onto the paper, it makes contact lightly but firmly.

 <img width="411" alt="Screenshot 2025-05-30 at 9 06 48 PM" src="https://github.com/user-attachments/assets/f6ae0b6c-744c-4e44-9080-2a4ec37db868" />